limitedcoffeetime/walk-your-talk/README.md

 - "The weather is beautiful today"
 - "I'm going for a walk"

-Notice how similar topics create vectors in similar directions!
+Notice how similar topics create vectors in similar directions!!